erostefano/humanSunglassesAnalyzer.js/README.md

 * Code needs unit tests
 * e2e Testing
 * Store a sidecar to each model including loss, accuracy and confusion matrix
+* Reuse existing net and put your data in it.
+TransferLearning
 * Data preparation:
   * Brute Force: Train a lot of pictures with different zoom levels etc.
   * Efficient: Locate the eyes with another model and take a screenshot.